some-natalie/some-natalie/_posts/2024-07-24-securing-devcontainers.md

 Now we'll add a few dependencies.

 - `posix-libc-utils` and `libstdc++` are needed for [VS Code's server](https://code.visualstudio.com/docs/remote/vscode-server), responsible for allowing connectivity between the container and VS Code.
+- `dumb-init` provides a lightweight init script to run as `PID 1`.
+This allows you to have failed processes inside your container without the host beliving the entire container failed (and perhaps terminating your session's devcontainer).
 - `git` and `git-lfs` are for version control.
 Not _strictly_ necessary for a devcontainer, but needed to use git to pull/commit/push code.
 - `curl` is for downloading files, which I need to do for making a static website.